arup-group/mc/README.md

 Tools for making MATSim configuration less painful.

 Generate default configs, cookie-cut new configs, diff and debug existing configs from the command line.
-Also load and interact with configs for as dictionary like python3 objects with built-in key and value assurance.
+Also build and interact with configs as dictionary like python3 objects with built-in key and value assurance.

 Got a `config.xml` that you love?
 Let me know and get it added to the CLI generator so that it's always available.